 Do Women’s Shave Clubs Save You Money?

-In researching women’s shave clubs, we couldn’t help but notice a few things: Ladies are presented with significantly fewer shave club options, and are offered fewer blades compared to similarly-priced men’s products.
+In researching women’s shave clubs, we couldn’t help but notice a few things: Ladies are presented with significantly fewer shave club options, and they are offered fewer blades per order compared to similarly-priced men’s products.

 Even then, do women’s shave clubs save you any money?
-To learn the answer, here’s how much popular cartridges cost in the store:
+To learn the answer, here’s how much popular cartridges cost on Amazon:

 Based on these numbers, when compared to the cost of buying cartridge refills in the store, women’s shave clubs offer substantial savings.